Evan E. Settle

-He served as member of the State house of representatives 1887–1890.
+He served as member of the Kentucky House of Representatives from 1887 to 1890.

 He served as delegate to the 1888 Democratic National Convention.

 Settle was elected as a Democrat to the Fifty-fifth and Fifty-sixth Congresses and served from March 4, 1897, until his death in Owenton, Kentucky, November 16, 1899.

 He was interred in Odd Fellows Cemetery.